Category Archives: Residential Roofing

 19) Mixed Slate Colors

 Slate roofs require uniform colors to maximize curb appeal.
 Unfortunately, contractors’ use of multiple suppliers may result in a porous-looking slate roof.
-In rare cases, mismatched colors can come from the same supplier and even the same batch.

 Still, a reputable contractor won’t install anything until it’s perfect.